ngaut/stackvm/spec.md

 ### Key features:
 - **Variable Store**: A key-value store where variables are stored and accessed by name.
 - **Instruction Execution**: Instructions are executed sequentially unless control flow is altered by conditional statements.
-- **Plan Parsing**: Plans are provided in JSON format and parsed by the VM.

 ## 2. Instruction Format
 Each instruction in the plan is represented as a JSON object with the following keys: